De1eF/user-app/README.md

-# A user account API
+# User service app
-with a view for displaying users
+A User account API with a view for displaying users
 <h3> How to run </h3>
    -Have JDK 17 installed and configured
 <br>  -Have PostgreSQL Server installed and started